John Shalf, a short-haired person wearing a white collared shirt, speaking at an event.

 Berkeley Lab scientists are exploring ways to make energy-efficient microchips and push the boundaries of what’s possible in a world increasingly integrated with technology.

+2 rows of 3 scanning tunnel microscope images showing purple shapes against a dark background.
+Three individuals are pictured in separate circular frames against a background of a green circuit board.
+The person on the left has a beard and short dark hair, wearing a blue shirt.
+The person in the center has long black hair and is smiling, wearing a dark shirt.
+The person on the right has a beard and is wearing a suit jacket over a white shirt.
 Eight 2-centimeter-tall 3D-printed devices fabricated from supramolecular ink that emits blue or white light.
-Colorful silicon wafer Artistic depiction of electron transfer driven by an ultrashort laser pulse, across an interface between two atomically-thin materials.
 Photo of gloved handed adjusting a quantum fridge with gloved hands and instruments.
 CPU desktop with the contacts facing up lying on the motherboard of the PC. the chip is highlighted with blue light.
 Technology background Kristin Persson, a brown-haired person wearing a black dress, points at her electrolyte genome 3D visualizations.